zengchang233/hugo_academic/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 30

-title: Featured Publications
+title: Highlight Publications
 subtitle: ''

 content: